rigved/rit-engl-682-spring-2021-project/README.md

 ## Introduction

 This project is an attempt to correct errors in the transcribed test due to accent bias in Automatic Speech Recognition (ASR) systems.
+The project uses Mozilla's DeepSpeech ASR system as an example.
+However, these techniques can be easily extended to other ASR systems.

+This project is part of my [RIT ENGL-682 course project](https://shieldofachilles.in/pages/rit-engl-682-project-rigved-rakshit.html).

 ## Prerequisites